Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/basics/adding.rst

 Creating Edges
 --------------

-In addition to automatically creating edges from vertices, if you have 2 vertices selected, you can connect them with and edge using the shortcut :kbd:`F` (Fill).
+In addition to automatically creating edges from vertices, if you have two vertices selected, you can connect them with and edge using the shortcut :kbd:`F` (Fill).
-If you have more than 2 vertices selected, this will automatically create face(s).
+If you have more than two vertices selected, this will automatically create face(s).

 Creating Faces